mohsenasadi501/DataStructureAlgorithm/README.md

 }
 ```

-First we count all chars and store in dictionary after that find from dictionary item which is 1 and return it.
+First, we count all chars and store them in the dictionary after that find from the dictionary item which is 1 and return it.

-2- Create hash table with array and linked list:
+2- Create a Hash Table with Array and Linked List:

 ```csharp
 internal class HashTable